 Some people claim that they did not know the issues at the time of the Brexit Referendum.
 Having educated themselves a bit more, they joined a massive march in London today to call for a second referendum.

-1. What they did not know in 2016 is the difficulty of getting out of the European Union (EU).
+1. What they did not know in 2016 is the difficulty of leaving the European Union (EU).
 It seems that they still do not know it in 2018.
-The ‘confusion, lack of progress, hard Brexit’ and other pejorative terms and scare tactics used against Brexit are the direct result of the resistance of the EU to allowing the UK to leave the EU.
+The ‘confusion, lack of progress, hard Brexit’ and other pejorative terms and scare tactics used by Project Fear against Brexit are the direct result of the resistance of the EU to allowing the UK to leave the EU.
 The ‘hard to get’ EU negotiators are playing hardball to create a ‘hard Brexit’.
 The member states want to ensure that no other country will leave the EU so they are making the terms of the future relationship as difficult as possible.
 This is short-sighted, but their short-term goal is to do all in their power to stop Brexit.
 In the long-term, after Brexit, their tune will change because money is one of the few languages that most people understand.

 2. the difficulty of the UK leaving the EU can be illustrated by the American Civil War (1861-65).
 After a voluntary union of states in America, when the southern states decided to voluntarily withdraw from this union, it was interpreted by the northern states as ‘rebellion’ against ‘the united states of America’.
 In that conflict, over 600,000 people died and over 400,000 were wounded.
 For decades I questioned what would happen if the UK wished to leave the European Union, published in View from Farr.
 Eventually, a procedure for leaving was recognised in law, Article 50 of the Lisbon Treaty.
 It is a brief Article with few details, probably as it was not expected to be used.
 However, the UK did make use of it, and civil war was triggered.